-If you’re looking for ways to add more farmhouse style to your home decor, you’ve gotta see these Joanna Gaines inspired farmhouse DIY ideas!
+If you’re looking for ways to add more farmhouse style to your home decor, you’ve gotta see these Joanna Gaines inspired farmhouse DIY & craft ideas!

 It’s really hard to put a pin on it…it’s almost like the famous chicken or egg conundrum… which came first?
 Only in this case, I’m referring to the farmhouse style.
 Which came first...Joanna Gaines or the farmhouse style?

-That’s why I’m sharing 14+ Joanna Gaines inspired farmhouse DIY ideas with you today.
+That’s why I’m sharing 21+ Joanna Gaines inspired farmhouse DIY and craft ideas with you today.
 Many of these do it yourself crafts and home projects can be done in a matter of hours and on a budget!
 There is definitely an idea or two…or three that you’re going to want to steal for your home!

 Related – If you love the farmhouse style, you definitely want to check out these posts:

 When I think of farmhouse decor ideas I often think of recipes, especially apple pie.
 If you’ve been wanting to find a way to creatively display recipes or redecorate your kitchen, then you’ll love this tutorial from Mad in Crafts for handwritten recipes on tea towels.

-I knew I had to add this possibility to this list of Joanna Gaines inspired farmhouse DIY ideas.
+I knew I had to add this possibility to this list of Joanna Gaines inspired DIY ideas.
 I love the unique texture that the wood shims add.
 Her easy instructions make the possibilities of having this in your home real.
 Plus, she also provides instructions on how to easily install the door into your home without losing your sanity.

 You can't have a round-up of farmhouse DIY ideas without showing a rustic farmhouse table!
 I love this one that Cherished Bliss shares.
 Her tutorial for the rustic farmhouse table includes free plans with detailed measurements, so you can recreate this table yourself!